Work With Us

 We are always looking for talented people to join our team.
 If you are interested in working with us, please see our available positions below.

-Hospital-based violence intervention programs (HVIPs) vary in their design and scope.
-Essential components of HVIPs include a brief intervention to violently injured patients in the emergency department or at the hospital bedside and intensive community-based case management services following discharge.
-HVIP services are provided by culturally specific Violence Prevention Professionals.
-HVIPs are rooted in the philosophy that violence is preventable, and that violent injury offers a “teachable moment” and unique opportunity to break cycles of violence.
 HVIPs embrace a public health approach to violence prevention as they are grounded in data, which indicate that victims of violence are at elevated risk for re-injury and violence perpetration.
-This model has been the subject of numerous peer-reviewed studies indicating promising impact on injury recidivism, criminal justice contact, and trauma symptoms.
+This model has been the subject of numerous peer-reviewed studies indicating promising impact on injury recidivism, contact with the criminal legal system, and trauma symptoms.
+The HAVI is implementing Standards and Indicators for HVIPs nationally to ensure sustainability and fidelity to the model.
 HVIPs are now a recommended practice by the federal government.

 To learn more about: